459 Third Street Lake Oswego, OR 97034

 Lake Oswego has a long and rich history.

-Clackamas Indians were here when the first European explorers arrived.
+Clackamas Indians were here long before the first European explorers arrived.
 They were followed by an influx of settlers who arrived via the Oregon Trail.
 Among them was Albert Alonzo Durham who founded the town of Oswego in 1847.
-Durham named the town after his home of Oswego, New York.
-Durham established a saw mill which was Lake Oswego first. albeit short-lived industry.
+He named the town after his home of Oswego, New York and established a saw mill which was Lake Oswego's first, albeit short-lived industry.